 The data provided by the applicants may be processed by us for the purposes of the employment relationship in the event of a successful application.
 Otherwise, if the application for a job offer is not successful, the applicants' data is deleted.
 Applicants' data is also deleted if an application is withdrawn, which applicants are entitled to do at any time.

 Subject to a justified revocation by the applicants, the deletion will take place after the expiry of a period of six months, so that we can answer any follow-up questions regarding the application and meet our obligations to provide evidence under the Equal Treatment Act.
 Invoices for any reimbursement of travel expenses will be archived in accordance with tax law requirements.

-When contacting us (e.g. via contact form, e-mail, telephone or via social media), the user's details will be used to process the contact request and its handling in accordance with Art.
-6 Para.
-1 lit. b. (within the framework of contractual/pre-contractual relations), Art.
+When contacting us (e.g. by contact form, e-mail, telephone or via social media), the user's data will be used to process the contact request and its settlement pursuant to Art.
 6 para.
-1 lit. f. (other inquiries) DSGVO are processed...
-The information provided by users may be stored in a customer relationship management system (“CRM System”) or comparable inquiry organization.
+1 lit. b. (in the context of contractual/pre-contractual relations), Art.
+6 para.
+1 lit. f. (other requests) DSGVO processed...
+The user's details may be stored in a customer relationship management system („CRM system“) or comparable inquiry organization.